Flavinho27/Flavinho27/README.md

 - 👋 Hi, I’m @Flavinho27 -> Flavien
 - 👀 I’m interested in automating process and making Websites
 - :hammer: I've made some projects with Python
-- 🌱 I’m currently learning Java and make a website for an association
+- 🌱 I’m currently learning Java, JavaScript and make a website for an association
 - 💞️ I'm looking for work-study
 <!---
 - 📫 How to reach me ...